Volume 15, Issue 4 (Jul & Aug 2025) J Research Health 2025, 15(4): 393-402 | Back to browse issues page

 URL: http://jrh.gmu.ac.ir/article-1-2569-en.html

-2- Environmental Health Research Center, Research Institute for Health Development, Kurdistan University of Medical Sciences, Sanandaj, Iran
+2- Environmental Health Research Center, Research Institute for Health Development, Kurdistan University of Medical Sciences, Sanandaj, Iran.

-Abstract: (277 Views)
+Abstract: (671 Views)

-Workers' stress was evaluated subjectively through OSIPO's standard job stress questionnaire and objectively by measuring cortisol hormone levels in saliva samples using the Cobas radioimmunoassay kit.
-We use the sound level meter to measure noise on two consecutive days (working day and rest day).
+Methods: This research is a quasi-experimental and cross-sectional study involving 53 workers in the weaving industry in the southern region of Iran.
+The workers’ stress was evaluated subjectively through the Osipow standard job stress questionnaire and objectively by measuring cortisol hormone levels in saliva samples using the cobas radioimmunoassay kit.
+We used the sound level meter to measure noise on two consecutive days (working day and rest day).

 Type of Study: Orginal Article | Subject: ● Health Systems

-Received: 2024/06/10 | Accepted: 2024/10/16 | Published: 2025/06/20
+Received: 2024/06/10 | Accepted: 2024/10/16 | Published: 2025/07/1

 Add your comments about this article : Your username or Email: